 Attempting to balance competing interests while pursuing justice, Mr. Cross initiated a first offender program for prosecuting deceptive business practice cases.
 The objective was to seek “restorative justice,” determining the amount of restitution due as quickly as possible without first proceeding to a trial requiring a conviction and then the resolving the case by requiring the defendant to return to the complaining witness the amount of monies due, if any, in exchange for a dismissal of pending charges.
 The plan was implemented by training lawyers to arbitrate the restitution claims, working under the umbrella of the local Better Business Bureau, then requiring compliance with the award or face continued criminal prosecution.
 In addition to providing defendants a fair hearing on the issue of restitution without having to endure the risk of a conviction, the program reduced the cost of the defendant’s defense and thereby increased funds available from the defendant for restitution.
 Arbitration outside the courtroom saved the court’s time and the taxpayers’ money.
 When offered by the State, defendants could choose to participate in the program but were never required to do so.

 In his career, Mr. Cross has been recognized with numerous awards.
 In 2010, the El Paso Young Lawyers Association recognized him with its Outstanding Senior Lawyer Award.
 In 2011, 2013, and 2014, the El Paso Bar Association recognized him with its Presidents Award.
 In 2015, the Bar Association also recognized him with its Albert Armendariz Award, not given every year.
-In 2010, the Council of Better Bureaus in Arlington, Virginia recognized Mr. Cross for his work with the El Paso Better Business Bureau.
 In his career, Mr. Cross served on the board of directors of the El Paso Legal Assistance Society, the National Legal Aid and Defender Association and Texas Appleseed.